Smallibs/pilin/README.md

 - Selective,
 - Monad.

-Some incarnations are available like Identity, Option and Either.
+Some incarnations are available like Identity, Option, Either and Continuation.

 Since Kotlin has colored functions, the design has been done with only suspended functions.
 In this approach `suspend` does not mean functions interacting with the subsystem